MuchMeheu/AWC-Tracker/README.md

 *   **Challenge Parsing:** Paste your AWC forum post code directly into the app.
 *   **AniList Integration:**
-    *   Log in with your AniList account to automatically check the status (Completed, Watching, etc.) of anime in your challenges against your personal AniList.
-    *   View your AniList profile picture and username.
+    *   Add you Anilist user id to the prompt, and have your anime list added to the tracking
 *   **Status Tracking:**
     *   Clearly see how your challenge status (e.g., `[✔️]`, `[❌]`, `[⭐]`) compares to your AniList status.
     *   Highlights discrepancies (e.g., completed on AniList but not in your challenge post).